djberg96/oracle-model-generator/README.md

 I also do not go out of my way to get the model name correct with regards to singular vs plural.
 I do a simple guess that covers most cases, but complex cases will break it.
 It's much easier for you to rename a class or file name than it is for me to get this 100% correct.

-As of 0.3.1 there's also the --class option that let's you explicitly set it if you like.
+As of 0.3.1 there's also the `--class` option that let's you explicitly set it if you like.

-= Author's Comments
+## Author's Comments
-I chose not to patch legacy_data because I have no interest in supporting other vendors other than Oracle with this library.
+I chose not to patch the `legacy_data` library because I have no interest in supporting other vendors other than Oracle with this library.
 By focusing only on Oracle I could take advantage of ruby-oci8 features.
 In addition, I have no interest in making this a Rails plugin, and I needed the support of multiple primary keys.

-= Future Plans
+## Future Plans (originally)
 Add support for views.
 Add automatic test suite generation for rspec.
 Explicitly set :foreign_key if using CPK in belongs_to relationships.
 The output could use a little formatting love.

-= Acknowlegements
+## Acknowlegements
 Thanks go to Daniel Luna for his --class patch.

-= Known Issues
+## Known Issues
 None known.
 If you find any issues, please report them on the github project page at http://www.github.com/djberg96/oracle-model-generator.

-= Warranty
+## Warranty
 This package is provided "as is" and without any express or implied warranties, including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.

-= Copyright
+## Copyright
-(C) 2010-2016 Daniel J. Berger
+(C) 2010-2021 Daniel J. Berger
 All Rights Reserved

-= License
+## License
-Artistic 2.0
+Artistic-2.0

-= Author
+## Author
 Daniel J. Berger